PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 <td>An ultra-lightweight Devanagari letter recognition model trained based on the PP-OCRv3 recognition model, supporting recognition of Devanagari letters and numbers.</td>
 </tr>
 </table>
-<p><b>Note: The evaluation datasets for the above accuracy metrics are multi-language datasets built by PaddleX.
-The GPU inference time for all models is based on an NVIDIA Tesla T4 machine with FP32 precision.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b></p>

 <p><b>Text Line Orientation Classification Module (Optional):</b></p>
 <table>
 <thead>